🤔 ABOUT US

 We started getting loads of attention as an organisation and winning awards.

-I was really making things up as I went along, and learning the strategic basics by studying for a CIPR Diploma.
+I was really making things up as I went along social media and career-wise, but I also gained confidence by learning the strategic basics by studying for a CIPR Diploma.

 The final straw was when I was asked to speak at the ‘CommsHero’ conference and my new manager told me I couldn’t do it.